Bybit Exchange Review: A rival to the market leaders in derivatives? (Exchange)

 Derivatives are financial instruments which derive their prices and value by imposing certain conditions on an underlying asset.
 The most popular derivatives in the crypto world are futures, options, and swaps.
-Newer exchanges like FTX (link to article here) have been increasingly innovative with derivatives contracts offered, which provide new ways to gain exposure to crypto asset classes while maintaining a lower risk profile.
+Newer exchanges, like FTX, have been increasingly innovative with the derivatives contracts they offer, which provide new ways to gain exposure to crypto asset classes while maintaining a lower risk profile.

-Recent BitMEX Reseach reports show that the derivatives trading in cryptocurrencies account for more than one-quarter of the total trading volume, an astonishing fact considering the first derivatives products were launched only 5 years ago.
+Recent BitMEX Research reports show that the derivatives trading in cryptocurrencies account for more than one-quarter of the total trading volume, an astonishing fact considering the first derivatives products were launched only five years ago.

 How long has Bybit been operating?

 As mentioned earlier, the exchange was launched in Dec 2018 and has been operating successfully for over 12 months.